Lawrence, Kansas: Sacking

 On May 21, Donaldson and Jones rode into town and arrested those who had evaded them.
 While the citizens of Lawrence hoped the officers would leave peacefully, this did not come to pass.
-Donaldson dismissed his men, who Jomes immediately deputized.
+Donaldson dismissed his men, who Jones immediately deputized.
 The sheriff was then joined by more followers and together they began to sack the city.
 After seizing the house of Charles Robinson (who had recently been arrested in Missouri, and was held in prison near Lecompton on grounds of treason) to serve as his headquarters, Jones and his men attacked the offices of the antislavery newspapers.
 The attackers smashed the presses, tossed the type into the nearby Kansas River, and threw printed copies of the newspapers into the wind.
 Afterward, the proslavery mob shot the Free State Hotel with a cannon and burnt it down.
 Jones and his men then pillaged $30,000 worth of valuables.
 When Jones left the city, he and his men lit Robinson's house on fire for good measure.

 Although the city was thoroughly ransacked, the human cost of the attack was low: only one person—a member of Jones's posses—died during the attack when he was struck by a piece of falling masonry.
 In late September 1856, another sack seemed nigh when, according to the Kansas State Board of Agriculture 1878 Biennial Report, "2,700 proslavery men appeared in sight of Lawrence, and the city was temporarily defended by Free-State men, under the command of Maj.
 J. B. Abbott".
 However, this threat was neutralized when the recently installed territorial governor John W. Geary realized what was about to happen and called for federal reinforcements to defend the city.